 Your bag is ready

 Once you’ve turned the fan off, it’s time to vape.
 Remove the bag from the filling chamber and insert the black mouthpiece back into the orange Easy Valve.
 Remove the filling chamber from the Volcano.
-Pressing on the mouthpiece will open the valve and let vapor out, so once you press it to your lips, you can draw however hard or gentle as you like.
+Press the mouthpiece to your lips and draw as hard or gentle as you like.

 Clean after, clean often

-The Volcano benefits from frequent, light cleaning.
+The Volcano vaporizer benefits from frequent, light cleaning.
 After your filling chamber is cooked through, dump it out right away, then use the included brush to dust off the screens and inside of the filling chamber.
-This will help prevent the kind of build-up that requires deep cleaning.
-If you’re using the Volcano Hybrid, the shut-off timer will eventually turn it off, but you can simply press the HEAT button to turn it back on.
+This will help prevent the kind of build-up that requires a deep cleaning.
+If you use the Volcano Hybrid, the shut-off timer will eventually turn it off, but you can simply press the HEAT button to turn it back on.